-Risk Management services are few when it comes to D&O. We do note that ACE-Bermuda/CODA sponsors a D&O newsletter and various forums and conferences on corporate governance, and Chubb offers a useful series of loss prevention handbooks.
-Risk Management services are not really all that appealing for the big insured that typically buys Side A protection, so there has been little investment in them.
+Risk management services are few when it comes to D&O. We note that ACE Bermuda/ CODA no longer sponsors a D&O newsletter and various forums and conferences on corporate governance.
+On the other hand, AIG offers complimentary anticorruption consultations with Alvarez & Marsal, Chubb offers its helpful series of loss prevention handbooks, and Travelers its Web-based loss control program, Risk Management PLUS+ Online®.
+Risk management services are not really all that appealing for the big insured that typically buys Side A protection, so there has been little investment in them.